farag2/Sophia-Script-for-Windows/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&size30&pause=1000&width=435&lines=Made+with+%E2%9D%A4%EF%B8%8F+of+Windows%C2%AE)

-> **Note**: Sophia Script for Windows is the largest PowerShell module on `GitHub` for `Windows 10` & `Windows 11` fine-tuning and automating the routine tasks.
+> **Note**: Sophia Script for Windows is the largest PowerShell module on `GitHub` for `Windows 10` & `Windows 11` for fine-tuning and automating the routine tasks.
 It offers more than 150 unique tweaks, and shows how Windows can be configured without making any harm to it.

 ## Before running